Using Form Templates to Build Forms Faster

 Includes:

-- First name
+- First and last name

 - Email address

-- Consent checkbox (GDPR-friendly)
+- Marketing consent checkbox

 Best for: Blog subscriptions, marketing lists, email campaigns